Copyright 2019 TerraPower, LLC

 import time

-[docs] @staticmethod def getMasterTimer(): if not MasterTimer._instance: MasterTimer() return MasterTimer._instance
+[docs] @staticmethod def getMasterTimer(): """Primary method that users need get access to the MasterTimer singleton.""" if MasterTimer._instance is None: MasterTimer() return MasterTimer._instance

-[docs] @staticmethod def getTimer(event_name): """Return a timer with no special action take. ``with timer: ...`` friendly! """ master = MasterTimer.getMasterTimer() if event_name in master.timers: timer = master.timers[event_name] else: timer = _Timer(event_name, False) return timer
+[docs] @staticmethod def getTimer(eventName): """Return a timer with no special action take. ``with timer: ...`` friendly! """ master = MasterTimer.getMasterTimer() if eventName in master.timers: timer = master.timers[eventName] else: timer = _Timer(eventName, False) master.timers[eventName] = timer return timer

-[docs] @staticmethod def endTimer(event_name): """Return a timer with a stop call, or a newly made unstarted timer. ``with timer: ...`` unfriendly! """ master = MasterTimer.getMasterTimer() if event_name in master.timers: timer = master.timers[event_name] timer.stop() else: timer = _Timer(event_name, False) return timer
+[docs] @staticmethod def endTimer(eventName): """Return a timer with a stop call, or a newly made unstarted timer. ``with timer: ...`` unfriendly! """ master = MasterTimer.getMasterTimer() if eventName in master.timers: timer = master.timers[eventName] timer.stop() else: timer = _Timer(eventName, False) master.timers[eventName] = timer return timer

 [docs] @staticmethod def time(): """System time offset by when this master timer was initialized.""" master = MasterTimer.getMasterTimer() if master.end_time: return master.end_time - master.start_time else: return time.time() - master.start_time